FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 24th November 2014.md

 efforts of the Staff and Elected Members in these achievements.
 The Mayor stated

-that the trophies were on display in the Chamber.---
+that the trophies were on display in the Chamber.
+---
 5

 **Vote of Congratulations**